Glossary

 Cemeteries often require an outer burial container so the ground does not settle and sink over the casket as the years pass.
 A fully sealed vault is one option; a simpler, unsealed grave liner is another.

 Vaults are a cemetery requirement, not a legal one — no US law requires a casket to be enclosed in a vault.
-The FTC Funeral Rule entitles you to an itemized price list, so you can compare vault and liner options before buying.
+The FTC Funeral Rule entitles you to an itemized price list, so you can compare vault and liner options before buying, and you may buy one from a third-party seller without a surcharge from the funeral home.

 Related terms